Skip to content

 Welding rods are of two types: consumable and non-consumable welding rods.
 Consumable electrodes are incorporated into the weld bond.
 The electrode acts as filler metal, melting together with the metals to be welded.
 Non-consumable electrodes, on the other hand, are not consumed during welding since a separate welding rod is used as the filler metal that melts and binds the metals together.

-Non-consumable electrodes, on the other hand, are not consumed during welding and stay intact, therefore the type of electrode material is irrelevant.
-Carbon or graphite, as well as pure tungsten or tungsten alloys, are common electrode materials.
+Conversely, non-consumable electrodes remain intact and are not consumed during welding.
+Hence the kind of electrode material is unimportant.
+Carbon, graphite, or pure tungsten or tungsten alloys are common electrode materials.

 1. 6010 Welding Rod

-one of the most widely used choices, as it is suited for high power density welds.
-Welding rods of this type are commonly used for pipes, shipyard welding, steel storage tanks, water towers, and other applications using thick metals.
-The 6010 welding rods, however, can only be utilized with DC welding machines.
+one of the most popular options since it works well for high-power density welds.
+These kinds of welding rods are frequently used in water towers, steel storage tanks, shipyard welding, pipes, and other thick metal applications.
+However, the 6010 welding rods are only compatible with DC welding equipment.
 Another difficulty is that, because they have a tight arc, beginners may find it difficult to handle these welding rods.

 2. 6011 Welding Rod